REGGIE

 Before I ever thought about putting my name on a candle, I had a fundamental belief: The purpose of candles is simple - a way to light dark places.
 That’s it.

 My love affair with candles began several years ago after my first therapy session.
 I had been dealing with childhood trauma, depression and some other life shit.
 My therapist required me to journal.
 She also recommended I light a candle and listen to some music.
 When I got home from the session, the first thing I did was light a candle, journal and put on some tunes.
 I remember playing Frank Sinatra, The Commodores, Barry White and other artists.
-I can’t remember the scent or brand of the candle, but what I do remember is the space it put me in…peaceful, moments of nothingness, self-reflective thoughts, pain, and even some laughs.
+I can’t remember the scent or brand of the candle, but what I do remember is the space it put me in…peaceful, moments of nothingness, self-reflective thoughts, pain, sadness, and even some laughs.

 Each candle is named after a phase of my growth and healing.
 And the funny thing is, since self development is never-ending and I’m ever-evolving, I’ve revisited every single phase over and over.
 Those stages or phases, whatever you want to call them, have become a part of my every day life.
 There is something I need from at least one of them daily, whether it be Joy, a moment of Self-reflection, or Love - you name it - I need it.